-Yes, your patient advocate has the authority to access your medical records as outlined in the HIPAA Privacy Rule 45 CFR 164.524.
+Yes, your patient advocate can access your medical records as outlined in the HIPAA Privacy Rule 45 CFR 164.524.

 Does a medical power of attorney have to be notarized?

 For example, Florida and Texas require two witnesses’ signatures.
 In California, you can choose between a notary public or two witnesses.
-Meanwhile, in Colorado there are no requirements, but a notary public is recommended.
+Meanwhile, Colorado has no requirements, but a notary public is recommended.